-In the light of US-China tariff war, India is expected to make efforts to position itself as an alternate manufacturing destination.
+In the light of US-China tariff war, and part of China+1 strategy, India is expected to make efforts to position itself as an alternate manufacturing destination.
 All investments in China with prime focus on the US market may seek relocation and India would definitely be one of the options.
 There is a need to move aggressively to woo such investors because other countries like Vietnam pose a challenge to India.
 Tax holidays, Capital subsidies and re-imbursements on investments should be looked at to attract companies to choose India as their alternate manufacturing destination.

-Chart 6.13: Mobile phone export market, volume in million units, India, FY15-FY26E
+Chart 6.14: Mobile phone export market, volume in million units, India, FY15-FY26E